iVishalr/SWIFT/README.md

 If you find our work useful in your works, please use the below citation.
 Thank You!

-    @InProceedings{ramesha2023towards,
-        author    = {Vishal Ramesha and Abhishek Aditya BS and Yashas Kadambi and T Vijay Prashant and Shylaja S S}, title     = {Towards Faster and Efficient Lightweight Image Super Resolution using Swin Transformers and Fourier Convolutions}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, date      = {2023}
+    @inproceedings{ramesha2022towards,
+      title={Towards Faster and Efficient Lightweight Image Super Resolution Using Transformers and Fourier Convolutions}, author={Ramesha, Vishal and Kadambi, Yashas and Aditya, Abhishek and Prashant, T Vijay and Shylaja, SS}, booktitle={Artificial Intelligence and Applications},
+      year={2022}
     }

 ## License